-- (a) Peaceful parent, happy siblings should give you a good foundation to build on. - (b) We don't use all of it, but it gave us a good foundation to build off of.
+- (2) Build on/off - (a) Peaceful parent, happy siblings should give you a good foundation to build on. - (b) We don't use all of it, but it gave us a good foundation to build off of.

-38 (3) Capitalize on/off

-- 39 (a) Those people are only capitalizing on parents that are unprepared and worried about disappointing their kids. - (b) They just don't seem to have a problem capitalizing off of our goodwill and never reciprocating, so that's the problem.

-43 (4) Feed on/off

-- (a) Ignore the tantrums, she's feeding on them. - (b) It sounds like he's feeding off your stress.

-overlapping meanings when combined with both on and off.
+A reviewer suggests that speakers who allow a given verb to combine with both prepositions may assign phrases like draw on and draw off slightly different meanings.
+Such semantic differentiation is common in cases where two variants coexist (see, e.g., Traugott 2004 on 'anti-synonymy') and is even attested in less obviously semantically driven domains like inflectional morphology (Kiefer 1985: 108; Bermel & Knittl 2012; Tabachnick 2023: 270-1).
+Accordingly, we judge that the presence of some semantic differentiation is not sufficient evidence to place the two prepositions outside of a single envelope of variation.
+As far as we can tell, the verbs shown below and discussed in this article have, at least, widely overlapping meanings when combined with both on and off.

-46 (5) Profit on/off

-- 47 (a) You have legal rights since they are profiting on your son[']s image, no 48 matter how little he may have been involved. - (b) If you are profiting off my image without my knowledge in a space that isn't public, then you owe me compensation.

-51 (6) Survive on/off

-(a) For three months we survived on our credit cards, then when the credit ran out, we burned through the savings we had set aside for remodeling.
+- (3) Capitalize on/off - (a) Those people are only capitalizing on parents that are unprepared and worried about disappointing their kids. - (b) They just don't seem to have a problem capitalizing off of our goodwill and never reciprocating, so that's the problem. - (4) Feed on/off - (a) Ignore the tantrums, she's feeding on them. - (b) It sounds like he's feeding off your stress. - (5) Profit on/off - (a) You have legal rights since they are profiting on your son[']s image, no matter how little he may have been involved. - (b) If you are profiting off my image without my knowledge in a space that isn't public, then you owe me compensation. - (6) Survive on/off - (a) For three months we survived on our credit cards, then when the credit ran out, we burned through the savings we had set aside for remodeling. - (b) We survived very well off my dad[']s salary so it wasn't for the money, just for something to do. - (7) Thrive on/off - (a) She also was likely traumatized by the repeated moving and insecure living arrangements know that adage kids thrive on consistency? - (b) Remember children thrive off of consistency, that is how they feel safe and calm.

-semantic distinctions do not necessarily place the two prepositions outside the envelope of variation.
-As far as we can tell, the verbs shown below and discussed in this paper have, at least, widely

-(b) We survived very well off my dad[']s salary so it wasn't for the money, just for something to do.

-(7) Thrive on/off

-- 57 (a) She also was likely traumatized by the repeated moving and insecure liv-58 ing arrangements - know that adage kids thrive on consistency? - (b) Remember children thrive off of consistency, that is how they feel safe and calm. - Examples (1)-(7) demonstrate that the variation occurs in a variety of tenses and aspects, with and without intervening object pronouns and adverbs.
+Examples (1)-(7) demonstrate that the variation occurs in a variety of tenses and aspects, with and without intervening object pronouns and adverbs.

-Our contributions in this paper are as follows.
-First, we present novel quanti-63 tative evidence for variation and change in the prepositional complements of the verbs given in (1)-(7).
-We provide real-time evidence for increased used of off (of)in informal written language, drawing on data from the online discussion forum Reddit, and in the Corpus of Contemporary American English (Davies, 2008-).
+Our contributions in this article are as follows.
+First, we present novel quantitative evidence for variation and change in the prepositional complements of the verbs given in (1)-(7).
+We provide real-time evidence for increased used of off (of) in informal written language, drawing on data from the online discussion forum Reddit, and in the Corpus of Contemporary American English (Davies, 2008-).
 This builds on Janda's and Curzan's corpus studies by presenting data on verbs beyond base, and by including off with and without the following of.
-Second, we present a proof of concept for a methodology that uses the structure of Reddit to in-70 fer the ages of authors, thus also providing apparent-time evidence for increased use 71 of off (of).
-Although the Reddit corpus has been used for sociolinguistic research 72 before (e.g. Flesch 2019; CH-Wang & Jurgens 2021; Brook & Blamire 2023), its 73 potential for inferring demographics is underutilized.
-Thus, our study confirms that 74 Reddit, whose enormous size makes it a valuable potential source of sociolinguistic data, can be used (with caution) to study demographic factors like age (and, likely, geography) despite lacking overt demographic metadata for most of its users.
+Second, we present a proof of concept for a methodology that uses the structure of Reddit to infer the ages of authors, thus also providing apparent-time evidence for increased use of off (of).
+Although the Reddit corpus has been used for sociolinguistic research before (e.g. Flesch 2019; CH-Wang & Jurgens 2021; Brook & Blamire 2023), its potential for inferring demographics is underutilized.
+Thus, our study confirms that Reddit, whose enormous size makes it a valuable potential source of sociolinguistic data, can be used (with caution) to study demographic factors like age (and, likely, geography) despite lacking overt demographic metadata for most of its users.